 - 1 handful ginger sliced

 - 2 naval oranges quartered

 - 2 tablespoon apple cider vinegar

 - ice for brining bucket or pot if brining outside of the refrigerator

 - 1 celery stalk sliced

 - 3 tablespoon cornstarch

 - salt and pepper to taste

-- Add brining ingredients to brining solution reserving half the herb bouquet.
+- Add the remaining brining ingredients to large pot or brining bucket.